 What is an Environment Variable

-The Environment Variable ) is what these two words literally mean.
-It is a variable in a particular environment.
-That is, it is a value that can changed and which differs from computer to computer.
+Environment Variables is what these two words literally say.
+It is a variable in a specific environment.
+That is a value that can changed and which differs from computer to computer.

 Windows provides one environment for applications, which will install themselves in this environment and perform operations and that is what makes the second word.
 Combining both of these words, environment variables are those objects that store values provided by the environment.

-In short, we say that the environment provides values that help other programs obtain some critical information about it .
-And when we say prices we are not talking about numbers and figures but about alphanumeric elements.
+In short, we say that the environment provides values that help other programs to obtain some critical information about the system.
+And when we say values we are not talking about numbers but about alphanumeric elements.

 So having the variable windir as the folder path where Windows is installed gives third-party programmers the right to use windir whenever they want to go there, without having to know if your Windows is installed on disk.
 C: or D: or in the C: / Windows folder or in the F: / Mitsos folder.